-LU-1.1: Count new unit types as follows when monitoring the single-family/multifamily balance:
+Count new unit types as follows when monitoring the single-family/multifamily balance:

-- Count cottages as single-family houses; - Count semi-attached houses as single-family houses; and - Count the primary unit in a house with an ADU as a single-family unit. - LU-1.2: Ensure that sufficient capacity is provided within the City boundaries in order to accommodate housing demand, provide adequate housing options, meet urban center criteria under the Growth Management Act and Countywide Planning Policies, and prevent unnecessary increases in housing costs. - Objective: Ensure that City fees and permitting time are set at reasonable levels so they do not adversely affect the cost of housing.
+- LU-1.2: Ensure that sufficient capacity is provided within the City boundaries in order to accommodate housing demand, provide adequate housing options, meet urban center criteria under the Growth Management Act and Countywide Planning Policies, and prevent unnecessary increases in housing costs. - Objective: Ensure that City fees and permitting time are set at reasonable levels so they do not adversely affect the cost of housing.